Frequently Asked Questions

 Who is the Manufacturing Safety Alliance of BC?

-The Manufacturing Safety Alliance of BC is the membership-based health and safety association for manufacturers and food processors in British Columbia.
+The Manufacturing Safety Alliance of BC is an industry-funded, not-for-profit, confidential health and safety association serving manufacturers and food processors throughout British Columbia.

 What does the Manufacturing Safety Alliance of BC do?